meilisearch/documentation/create/faq.md

 - **More relevancy rules => a larger database**
   - The proximity ranking rule alone can be responsible for almost 80% of database size
-- Faceting also consumes a large amount of disk space.
+- Faceting also consumes a large amount of disk space
-- Split your dataset, one spoken language per index.
+- Multi-lingual datasets are costly, so split your dataset—one language per index
-- Add stopwords
+- Make sure to add [stop words](/reference/features/stop_words.md)
-- Select carefully indexed attributes
+- Be selective about which attributes you index and make [searchable](/reference/features/field_properties.md#searchable-fields)
-    - Do not index uniques ids
+    - Avoid indexing unique IDs